sunil-20/YuPython/Day12/Day12README.md

    ```

 It's important to understand and manage variable scope in Python, as it helps prevent naming conflicts and ensures that variables are used in the intended context.
 If a variable is not found in the local scope, Python will look for it in higher scopes, including the global scope, until it finds a match or reaches the global scope.
 If it's not found in any scope, a `NameError` will be raised.
+Certainly!
+Let's use an everyday scenario to explain local and global scope in a more human-friendly way.

+**Local Scope Example (Kitchen):**

+Imagine you're in your kitchen, and you have a recipe book open on the counter.
+You decide to make a sandwich, so you start gathering ingredients and following the recipe.
+In this scenario:

+- The kitchen is like a local scope.
+It's the place where you're working on a specific task, which is making a sandwich.

+- The ingredients and utensils you use within the kitchen (local scope) are like variables in a local scope.
+They are specific to your task of making a sandwich and aren't visible or accessible from outside the kitchen.

+- If you need a knife, you can find it in your kitchen (local scope), but you can't magically pull out ingredients from your neighbor's kitchen (global scope) unless you go to their kitchen (access the global scope).

+**Global Scope Example (Neighborhood):**

+Now, let's expand the scenario to your neighborhood:

+- Your kitchen (local scope) is just one part of your neighborhood (global scope).

+- In your neighborhood, there's a shared garden where everyone can access and pick fruits.
+Let's say there's an apple tree in the garden, and it has some apples.

+- You can go to the garden (global scope) and pick apples from the tree.
+The apples in the garden are like global variables.
+They are accessible from different places within your neighborhood (global scope).

+- However, you can't bring the whole garden into your kitchen (local scope).
+Instead, you pick some apples from the garden and bring them into your kitchen to use them in your sandwich-making task.

+In summary, local scope is like the specific area where you're working on a task (e.g., your kitchen for making a sandwich), and global scope is like a larger area where things are accessible from various places (e.g., your neighborhood's shared garden with apples).
+Variables (ingredients/tools) in a local scope are specific to the task at hand, while global variables can be accessed from different parts of the program (or neighborhood).